juicyapp/loyalty-engine-module-doc/how-tos/scenarios.md

 - `MissionScheme` with `formula` x0.05(Basic) x0.1(Silver) x0.15(Diamond) on `amount`
 - `MissionScheme` for each Tier
     - Year-end expiry always be 12-31 of the year
-    - With **on-arheive** checkpoint to upgrade to Silver, Diamond, and a promotion gift `RewardScheme`
+    - With **on-archeve** checkpoint to upgrade to Silver, Diamond, and a promotion gift `RewardScheme`
-    - With **on-fail** checkpoint to downgrade to Basic, Silver if not fullfill the condition
+    - With **on-fail** checkpoint to downgrade to Basic, Silver if not fulfil the condition
 - `MissionScheme` for birthday (1 year periodic)
 - `MissionScheme` for recycle program with `formula` x2 point for each bottle